TobiasGold/FACTAGE-method_Mortality/README.md

 03/09/2018: Uploaded the first draft of the R code, which is a "translation" from the SAS code.
 (No guide yet!)

+21/05/2019: We are currently revising the draft of the R code.
+Expect news and a release soon!

 ## FACTAGE report on differential mortality